Japanese Cooking 101, Lesson 2: Prep and Cook A Great Bowl of Japanese Rice

 So how do you heat these things?
 If you look at the corner of the rice packet - and this is something all the different brands of these rice packets share - you see the numbers 2 and 15.
 That means that to cook it in the microwave you need to peel back the top wrapper to the line, then microwave on the High setting for 2 minutes.
 If you don't have a microwave you cat heat it up over a pan of boiling water: Put the pack in a pan of boiling water lowered to a simmer, with the top wrapper on, and heat for 15 minutes.

 So go ahead and heat up the rice.
-Take some out - careful, it’s very hot - and put a little into a bowl.
+Take some out - careful, it's very hot - and put a little into a bowl.
 Taste it without anything on it.
-The rice should taste quite clean, with a slightly sticky texture so that the grains adhere to each other if you press them together lihglty.
+The rice should taste quite clean, with a slightly sticky texture so that the grains adhere to each other if you press them together lightly.
 However, each grain is still intact and not at all mushy.

 One more thing:

-One of the things that flummoxed me most when I got interested in cooking as an adult (I cooked a bit as a teenager, but mainly things like everyday Japanese food and cookies) was this insistence in many American cookbooks that the ideal texture of rice should be “fluffy”.
-I didn’t get it at all fluffy to me is duck feathers, the fur on my favorite teddy bear, and angel food cake…in other words, not something applicable to well cooked rice, at last not Japanese style rice.
+One of the things that flummoxed me most when I got interested in cooking as an adult (I cooked a bit as a teenager, but mainly things like everyday Japanese food and cookies) was this insistence in many American cookbooks that the ideal texture of rice should be "fluffy".
+I didn't get it at all, since fluffy to me is duck feathers, the fur on my favorite teddy bear, a soufflé maybe, or angel food cake...in other words, not something applicable to well cooked rice, at last not Japanese style rice.
 I do understand that some types of rice, such as basmati (my second favorite kind of rice) and jasmine, need to have fairly firm and separate grains.
 I also understood why risotto needed to be creamy.
-I have since tried rice that is said to be ‘fluffy’, such as the type that cooks up in a minute…but if that’s supposed to be ‘perfect’ rice then I don’t know what.
+I have since tried rice that is said to be 'fluffy', such as the type that cooks up in a minute...but if that's supposed to be 'perfect' rice then I don't know what.

 But regardless of how other types of rice are supposed to be like, the bottom line is: Japanese rice is never, ever "fluffy".